 Through outsourcing, healthcare providers are given access to seasoned coding specialists at a lower rate.

-Medical coders must keep track with the changes and updates on coding systems, best practices and regulations.
+Medical coders must keep track of the changes and updates on coding systems, best practices, and regulations.
 They should also undergo continuous education requirements, more so, be up-to-date with required certifications.

-Outsourcing companies make sure that their staff are backed with proper training, knowledge, skills, and certifications before starting to work for clients.
+Outsourcing companies ensure that their medical coding staff are backed with proper training, knowledge, skills, and certifications before starting to work for clients.

 Flexibility and scalability

-Another good thing about working with a third-party is that medical practitioners can easily scale their workforce anytime they need to.
+Another good thing about working with a third-party medical coding service is that medical practitioners can easily scale their workforce anytime needed.
 Compared to employing in-house medical coders, hiring additional staff usually takes a long process.